 Regardless of how it works, the evidence and testimonials in support of fenugreek’s galactagogic effects are intriguing.

 There are two frequently-cited trials involving fenugreek that offer conflicting conclusions (one said it worked, and the other said it didn’t).
 There is plenty of anecdotal information as well.
 An informal report authored by nurse Kathleen Huggins, who runs the breastfeeding clinic at San Luis Obispo General Hospital in California, reported that nearly all of 1,200 women Huggins worked with who took fenugreek reported an increase in milk supply, typically within the first 1-3 days of taking it.

 A different anecdotal account surveying La Leche League representatives indicated that fenugreek boosted milk supply in 75% of women.
 Not surprisingly, fenugreek seeds have also been observed to increase milk production among buffaloes and goats.

 As a nursing supplement, it’s recommended that women take 2-4 capsules (containing 580-610 mg fenugreek) three times per day (for a total of about 6 grams).
-It’s a lot!
-Some health professionals note that taking less than this is usually completely ineffective.
+Yes — it’s a lot.
+And some health professionals note that taking less than this is usually completely ineffective.

 Side effects: Many women say that fenugreek causes a maple-syrup body odor (pancakes, anyone?), and has the potential to aggravate asthma.
-(Bonus: Because it passes into breastmilk, your baby’s urine might also smell like maple – sweet!!).
+(Another thing: because it passes into breastmilk, your baby’s urine might also smell like maple – sweet??).
 Said one mom: “if you aren’t smelling like maple syrup, you aren’t taking enough!” – ha!

 A few women reported upset-stomach symptoms such as diarrhea or nausea, which subsided when they stopped taking it.
 Also note that sometimes fenugreek works “too well”: in one interview project of 188 nursing moms, 46% said they tried fenugreek, and one of the side effects they described was oversupply.